-Most SDMs (87%) and ITDMs (84%) across the industry report currently having enterprise data strategies in place.
+Eight in ten (80%) ITDMs across the industry report currently having enterprise data strategies in place.
 Manufacturing organizations want to do more with their data and having enterprise data strategies in place pushes them one step further towards having good quality data at their fingertips.
-As previously uncovered, the use of data and analytics can not only optimize supply chains, manufacturing operations and the customer experience; but can also feed into marketing, sales, and service.
+As previously uncovered, the use of data and analytics not only can optimize supply chains, manufacturing operations and the customer experience; but can also feed into marketing, sales, and service.

-More than two fifths (45%) of ITDMs also recognize their current enterprise data strategies as very effective, with the remaining proportion of surveyed respondents in the manufacturing industry reporting improvements to be made.
-However, almost all (98%) surveyed ITDMs from manufacturing organizations also report a realm of challenges when it comes to their current enterprise data strategies, demonstrating a notable need to improve to get the most out of such strategies:
+More than half (51%) also recognize their current enterprise data strategies as very effective, with the remaining proportion of surveyed respondents in the manufacturing industry reporting improvements to be made.
+Almost all (99%) surveyed ITDMs from manufacturing organizations report a realm of challenges when it comes to their current enterprise data strategies, demonstrating a notable need to improve to get the most out of such strategies:

-- The high cost of management solutions is a key challenge for more than four in ten (46%) ITDMs, and as such, without having the ability to fund these solutions, businesses will be lagging in terms of optimizing data management.
+- Growing data volumes.
+Almost six in ten (57%) ITDMs within the industry also report that their organizations are not coping extremely well with the volumes of data they're expected to manage further evidence of where pinch points are currently experienced.
+This in turn has a knock-on effect on other coping abilities with data.
+Similar trends are seen when assessing organizations' ability to cope with the frequency of data (59%), variety (59%), the trustworthiness (58%), and arguably most importantly, the ability to use data to inform business critical decisions (54%).
+The manufacturing industry is required to make business critical decisions daily.
+Without being able to cope with the data that they're faced with, it's virtually impossible to make the best, informed decisions moving forward. - The high cost of management solutions is a key challenge for more than two fifths (41%) of ITDMs, and as such, without having the ability to fund these solutions, businesses will be lagging in terms of optimizing data management.
 This, paired with growing data volumes many within the industry are experiencing, creates a snowball of further challenges. - Lack of effective processes and systems in place.
-With growing data volumes (40%), and difficulties migrating workloads across cloud and multi-cloud environments (36%), comes a lack of effective processes and systems in place (35%), and poor-quality data (31%).
+With growing data volumes (41%), and difficulties migrating workloads across cloud and multi-cloud environments (33%), comes a lack of effective processes and systems in place (30%), and poor-quality data (30%).
 It goes without saying that organizations that currently experience these challenges will not be getting the most out of their data to improve the customer experience.
-These numbers also highlight the importance of data governance, where an established system comprising people, processes and technology ensures the proper and consistent handling of data across the organization. - Growing data volumes.
-Almost six in ten (56%) ITDMs within the industry also report that their organizations are not coping extremely well with the volumes of data they're expected to manage further evidence of where pinch points are currently experienced.
-This in turn has a knock-on effect on other coping abilities with data.
-Similar trends are seen when assessing organizations' ability to cope with the trustworthiness (62%) of data, the frequency (59%), variety (55%), and arguably most importantly, the ability to use data to inform business critical decisions (52%).
-The manufacturing industry is required to make business critical decisions daily.
-Without being able to cope with the data that they're faced with, it's virtually impossible to make the best, informed decisions moving forward.
+These numbers also highlight the importance of data governance, where an established system comprising people, processes and technology ensures the proper and consistent handling of data across the organization.